khalil-poole/osticket-prereqs/README.md

 <img width="995" height="731" alt="image" src="https://github.com/user-attachments/assets/83597d38-1eb3-491f-8576-a7ee2dddfffe" />

-Note that some extensions are not enabled
+The web browser will load up osTicket, however there are some extensions that are not enabled that needs to be turned on.

-Go back to IIS, sites -> Default -> osTicket Double-click PHP Manager
+Go back to IIS, sites -> Default -> osTicket

+Double-click PHP Manager

 Click “Enable or disable an extension”

+Enable the following:

-Enable: php_imap.dll
+php_imap.dll

-Enable: php_intl.dll
+php_intl.dll

-Enable: php_opcache.dll
+php_opcache.dll

 Refresh the osTicket site in your browser, observe the changes

 ![image](https://github.com/user-attachments/assets/edf5fd23-5606-4a14-8213-56cbc007f9eb)